 There was a time when this wasn’t our routine.
 There was a time that I would leave you at the door of your classroom give you ONE hug and kiss, and walk away.
 When you would cry for me, I would tell you that you will be fine and that I would see you later.
 Then, I walked away as you cried…hard.
 You were crying for me.
 You just wanted one more “hugs and sugars.”

 And at night, I would give you one hug and kiss and then I would turn the light off and walk out.
 As you hysterically cried, I told myself that you were just prolonging the inevitable.
 I reminded myself of what “they” said, “Don’t give in.
 Stick to your guns.
 Your child will learn.”
-Somehow I convinced myself that “they” knew more about what you needed than you or I did.
+Somehow I convinced myself that “they” knew more about what you need than you are I did.
 My sweet child, I am sorry for ever believing that.

 I am sorry for the times I let you cry in the hallway of your school when all you needed was “one more hugs and sugars.”
 I apologize for making you cry it out at night when all you wanted was “one more hugs and sugars.”
 And I regret listening to “them” instead of trusting my Mama instincts and listening to you.